ibm-mas-manage/sno/docs/index.md

 ## Install and Configure Manage

 - You can run the following automation playbook to install DB2 and Manage.
-It takes about 1 hour to complete the installation.
-Some tasks takes more time to complete and you will see `Failed - Retrying...` messages.

 ```
 ansible-playbook playbooks/oneclick_add_manage.yml